Beijzum/2800-202410-DTC04/README.md

 16. nodemon: Restarts the server when file changes are detected.
 17. socket.io: Real-time, bidirectional communication between web clients and servers.

+## Artificial Intelligence
+GeminiAI is part of the core mechanics of the game flow.
+It is used to generate the responses from the list of Prompts given to the user during the Write phase of the game.
+In the GeminiAI.js you can see how the personality type of the AI is made.
+We have created strings that contain prompts of how the personality must think and type their response and is then sent to GeminiAI as a prompt.

 ### Database
 1. mongodb: MongoDB driver for Node.js.

 ## How to Start Playing